oddbird/css-sandbox/src/rwd/query/containers.md

 for a given query.
-I want to summarize these all in one place, with a clear proposal (or set of options) to guide the discussion:
+I want to summarize these all in one place, with a clear proposal (or set of options) to guide the discussion.

-## Context for these issues
+## Intro to container selection

 ```css
 @container (inline-size > 40em) {